pltnhan07/multimodalskinlesionclassification/README.md

-## My Project: ConvNeXt-CBAM Classifier with Metadata Fusion
+## Project: ConvNeXt-CBAM Classifier with Metadata Fusion

 This project implements a convolutional neural network for image classification that fuses image data with metadata.
-It uses a ConvNeXt backbone augmented with CBAM modules.
+It uses a ConvNeXt backbone integrated with CBAM modules.
 The model is trained using a custom Focal Loss.

 ### Project Structure